ehma90/e-commerce-app/README.md

 # Description
 This is an e-commerce web application that does the baisc functionalities that real world e-commerce do. some of this functionalities inlcude
-- Slug page for individual product
+- Slug page for individual product.
--
+- Add to cart depending on the availiable stock.